adrien-matta/nptool/README/README.BENCHMARKS.md

 ## Prerequisities
-You need to dowmnoad additional files to be able to run the benchmarks.
+You need to download additional files to be able to run the benchmarks.
 In the
 $NPTOOL directory, do the following:

 ```